clemgbld/banking-system/README.md

 ## Basic set up

-- You need your own openexchangerates api key to replace in the application properties file.
+- You need your own openexchangerates api key to replace in the application properties file, you also need to make your own env.properties file.
 - You need to set up the database there is some sql scripts in the resources packages to help you with that.

 ## How to launch the app ?